ShadiGhaneem/PokemonsGame_4/README.md

     -  student_code.py : we use all the implementation and the Algorithms ...
 - and One secondry class:
     - Calc_Pos: this class we implement in order to find the edge fot each pokemon and the position would be calculated  by linear equation
-The game based of 2 parts -

 ### How to run?
  - In order to be able to use this project, you should have JDK 11 or above (not tetsted on older versions).
- - Simply clone this project to you computer and then import it to your favorite IDE (Eclipse, IntelliJ, etc..).
+ - Simply clone this project to you computer and then import it to your favorite IDE (pycharm..).
  - to run the game you can simply Click on the Ex4.jar, or run the Ex4.py file, either way, it depends on outside Server with would probably be dead in a month.

-### Tests:
-There are 2 JUNIT test (using JUNIT 5 version) :
-DWGraph_DSTest and DWGraph_AlgoTest.

 ### Ingame result footage